qir-alliance/qir-spec/specification/profiles/Adaptive_Profile.md

 Arrays](../Memory_Management.md) specification.
 In this case, the `required_num_qubits` and `required_num_results` attributes are not required, and qubits/results are identified by pointer values returned from allocation functions rather than integer casts.
+If **Bullet 11** (arrays) is also enabled, array allocation functions may be used.
 The specific usage patterns and constraints are detailed in the dynamic allocation specification.

 ## Attributes